adamchalabi/Soton-Student-Journal-Club/README.md

 Many interesting topics in theoretical physics rely on a number of concepts and ideas that aren't usually covered in a masters course.
 For this reason we'll reserve term 1 for more foundational topics before moving on to slightly more advanced topics as the academic year goes on.

 # Contribute
-To contribute simply make a github account and request to be added to the list of collaborators for this repository.
+To contribute simply create a github account and request to be added to the list of collaborators for this repository.